rasbot/remarkable-file-mover/README.md

 Running `src/crop_resize.py` will do the following:

-- crop it to the aspect ratio of the remarkable tablet
+- crop it to the aspect ratio of the reMarkable tablet
-- resize the image to the resolution of the remarkable tablet
+- resize the image to the resolution of the reMarkable tablet
 - can add a white border around the image if you want

 In the terminal, run